InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 Then, if you feel the pattern is ready to review, you can start a Pull Request (PR) asking to join your new branch to the master branch.
 To do this, navigate to the github web repo and get into your new branch.
-You should see a 'Create pull request' button while in in your branch.
+You should see a 'Create pull request' button while in your branch.